elucian/bee/syntax/structure.md

 A _driver_ can contain statements that do not belong to any rule.
 These are called _rogue_ statements and are driving the program execution.
-Rogue statements are executed top down until over keyword is riched.
+Rogue statements are executed top down until to last over keyword.

 **Example:**